Miss Philippines Earth 2016: Darling of the Press

-Delegates
+Contestants

 The following is the list of the 46 official delegates of Miss Philippines Earth 2016 representing various cities, municipalities, provinces, and Filipino communities abroad, namely: the National Capital Region, Northern Luzon, Central Luzon, Southern Tagalog, Bicol, Minparom, Metro Manila, Eastern Visayas, Central Visayas, Western Visayas, Northern Mindanao, Southern Mindanao, and Zamboanga with the addition of 2 International representatives.
 Minparom will gradually move towards the Visayan region due to its geographical location which is closer to Visayas than the Luzon mainland.